-Portfolios allow you to view a set of projects in a single combined Gantt Chart.
+Portfolios allow you to group together and view a set of projects in a single combined Gantt.
 Portfolios display the overall project schedule, overall project health, % completed and project milestones.
 Start with the video below:

 Portfolios can be found within the Portfolios Tab in the Inspire Planner App.

 By default, the page will only display Portfolios you've recently viewed.
 If you haven't viewed any Portfolios recently, the page will be blank.

 To view all Portfolios, select All in the View dropdown at the top left.

 To view a Portfolio, click on the Portfolio Name.